1906 San Francisco Earthquake and Fire Visualizations

 Jump to: animations | maps & diagrams | films | photos

-1906 Ground Motion Simulations, USGS ( This site may be offline. ) A series of visualizations of ground motion and fault slip during the 1906 earthquake.
+1906 Ground Motion Simulations, USGS (more info) A series of visualizations of ground motion and fault slip during the 1906 earthquake.
 Included are several movies that animate the ground motion's growing intensity as it radiates from the epicenter in the seconds after the earthquake.
 Available movies show not only the whole fault, but also the shaking in specific locations, including San Francisco and surrounding towns.
 The movies are in QuickTime format.

 1906 San Francisco Earthquake Tsunami, USGS (more info) A series of visualizations of the tsunami generated by the 1906 earthquake.
 Included are maps of the San Andreas fault offshore, in San Francisco Bay, diagrams of the magnitude of the slip under the San Francisco Bay, and animations of wave height following the earthqake.
 Two separate animations are featured as QuickTime movies; one is centered on the Golden Gate Bridge, the other shows the whole San Francisco Bay.